paw-lu/cookiecutter-dash-docset/docs/index.md

 ## How it works

-Cookiecutter Dash docset automates building a library's docset and uploading it to the user contribution repository each time a new version of the library releases.
+Cookiecutter Dash documentation sets automates building a library's documentation sets and uploading it to the user contribution repository each time a new version of the library releases.